SUNY Canton OnLine

 Fall/Spring, 3 credit hours

-A comprehensive study of the development of criminal justice systems and operations in the United States.
-Detailed examination, analysis and evaluations of the components of the system will receive major emphasis.
+This course is a comprehensive study of the development of criminal justice systems and operations in the United States.
+This course includes detailed examination, analysis and evaluations of the major components of the criminal justice system.
 Three hours lecture per week.
 Open to any student.

 JUST 105 CORRECTIONAL PHILOSOPHY